pulumi/docs/content/docs/guides/crosswalk/kubernetes/use-the-cluster.md

 {{< cloudchoose >}}

-After running `pulumi up` the cluster will be created and there will exist [Pulumi outputs][pulumi-outputs] with fields like the cluster's `kubeconfig` and it's cluster name for reference and usage.
+After running `pulumi up` the cluster will be created and there will be [Pulumi outputs][pulumi-outputs] with fields like the cluster's `kubeconfig` and its cluster name for reference and usage.

 <div class="cloud-prologue-aws"></div>
 <div class="mt">